sandover/sandover.github.io/content/index.md

 # meta :: supernatural

-I was **Product Manager** for [Supernatural](https://www.meta.com/quest/supernatural/?srsltid=AfmBOooyxoCsviqu1AxBQb4izCCYIbOUIY7LcFUPDqHkhV1QHp5bcBVZ)'s platform, tools, and technology stack.
-This meant operational excellence day to day (supporting a live online service and a daily workout production schedule), as well as a longer term strategic approach to new technology opportunities appearing up and down the stack.
+As a **Product Manager** at Supernatural (a VR fitness app, now owned by Meta) *(2022-present)*, I helped Supernatural identify, adopt, and succeed with new technology opportunities as they appear up and down the stack.

 On the frontier side, I led a 0 → 1 exploration of an AI-powered Supernatural experience for Meta smart glasses, a category now starting to be called "AI glasses".
 Instead of the Supernatural app’s traditional pre-recorded workouts, we prototyped a dynamically-generated form of audio coaching that adapts to the user in real time.
 I co-developed three distinct product visions, created cross-org partnerships, and drove to a first functional prototype in less than a quarter.